jdf2e/rocketact/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🌈 Feature
-about: Suggest an idea for this project
+about: What cool thing would you like to add?
 title: "[Feature Request]"
 labels: ''
 assignees: ''

 ---

+# 🌈 Feature

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]